towry-archived/del/README.md

 del a.txt b.txt // del a.txt and b.txt and ...

 del -v a.txt b.txt // del a.txt and b.txt and show verbose display.

+del -r a/ b/ 	// del directory a and b
 ```

 #### Options